How to Worship

 The three standard offerings to Buddha are incense, flowers, and light (votive candles).
 Buddha feeds off of good scents, so the smoke from incense is believed to be pleasing.
 In addition, the burning out of a lit incense has been compared to the testimony of tireless devotion.
 Meanwhile, votive candles are said to be symbolic of the wisdom that leads to enlightenment due to their ability to illuminate the dark.
-The third offering, flowers, are said to be an indication of meekness and forbearance, for their beauty soothes and softens the spirit.
+The third offering, flowers, are said to be an indication of calmness and restraint from desire, for their beauty soothes and softens the spirit.

 3. Proceed to the front of the main hall and pray to the principal image, Saijo Sama.

 If you are wearing a hat, please take it off.
-Also, if you are wearing a Buddhist rosary, grip them over the left thumb.
+Also, if you are wearing a Buddhist rosary, grip them in between the left thumb and index finger.
 Carefully place your offering (as much as you feel is appropriate) into the offertory box, take a breath, and place your palms together while praying quietly with a calm mind.

-Saijo Inari is dedicated to Oinari Sama (Saijoi Kyo-o Daibosatsu)—worshipped in the Lotus Sutra—so worshippers should pray sincerely after chanting “Nam-myoho-renge-kyo” (“I devote myself to (embrace) the teachings of the Lotus Sutra.”) either once or three times with all their heart.
-Separate your hands when you have finished praying.
+Saijo Inari is dedicated to O‐Inari Sama (Saijoi Kyo-o Daibosatsu)—worshipped in the Lotus Sutra—so worshippers should pray sincerely after chanting “Nam-myoho-renge-kyo” (“I devote myself to (embrace) the teachings of the Lotus Sutra.”) either once or three times with all their heart.

 Point 2 What is the significance of placing your palms together?

 Typically, the right hand is said to represent Buddha, and the left hand represents sentient beings (i.e., humans).
-These two are combined into one to form the prayer gesture.
-However, not only the right hand is said to be clean, as is Buddha.
+These two are combined into one to form the prayer gesture known as the mudra gassho.
 The thumbs, index fingers, and middle fingers on both hands are referred to as “pure fingers.”

 In general, the prayer gesture is made with all five fingers neatly aligned and raised to nose height at a hand’s width from the face.
 According to the rules of the prayer gesture, it is important that both palms be exactly aligned.

 It is also important to be mindful of one’s posture while praying.
-Although many people simply bend their neck or bend their back, this posture is not very pleasing to the eyes.
+Although many people simply bend their neck or bend their back to bow, this posture is not very pleasing to the eyes.
 Instead, bow by tilting forward straight from the waist.

 4. Draw an “omikuji” (paper fortune) and learn Saijo Sama’s revelation.

 First, make a monetary offering (100 yen).
-Align your palms together and offer your prayer to Saijo Sama.
+Place your hands in gassho and offer your prayer to Saijo Sama.
 When your mind is free of doubts, shake the cylinder holding the bamboo sticks upside down toward you until a stick comes out.
 Find the drawer with the number that matches the number on the stick, and pull out a paper slip with your fortune on it.